mepreet/Aramark/JSONtoMySQL/README.md

 #### Note
 Unlike `select.php`, this file will not convert values read from the table to a specific data type.
 Rather, all values will be returned as strings ("plain" values).

+### truncate.php
+Clears all values from the MySQL table.
+This file depends on `db.php` to make a connection to the database.

 ### json/FullMenu_response.json
 Includes the JSON data required for insertion to the MySQL table.